ontologyportal/SUMOjEdit/README.md

 To get the syntax highlighting, add the mode through the gui menu via Utilities->Global Options->Editing and the Edit Modes tab

-Use the Add mode tab to
+Use the Add Mode tab to

 - Name a mode SUMO
 - With Select Mode file to be $JEDIT_HOME/modes/kif.xml
 - And File Name Glob *.kif

-The plugins then should show up on the menu, but you may also need to launch jedit from the SUMOjEdit directory.

 Execution
 =============================